openrewrite/rewrite-docs/docs/recipes/java/migrate/javax/addjaxbruntime.md

       runtime: glassfish
 ```

-Now that `com.yourorg.AddJaxbRuntimeExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.30.1 in your build file:
+Now that `com.yourorg.AddJaxbRuntimeExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-migrate-java:{{VERSION_REWRITE_MIGRATE_JAVA}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">